kmoyung/EpitopePrediction-Automation/README.md

 [Author](https://github.com/jtextor/epitope-prediction)
 [Instructions for using EpitopePrediction](http://johannes-textor.name/R/epitope-prediction-using-r.html)

-This script is used internally at Aduro Biotech, Inc.
+_This script is used internally by Kevin Moyung._

 * * *